Flooding UK: how to prepare for floods

 - Make an evacuation plan for your family and pets.
 Work out how you'll take medication and other essentials with you.

 - Check your home insurance policy.
-Make sure you have a policy which meets your coverage needs for potential flood damage inside your home.
+Make sure you have a policy that meets your coverage needs for potential flood damage inside your home.
 See if you are eligible for support with flood insurance

 - See if you're at risk of flooding in your area